Yasabs10/panelreader.koplugin/panelzoom_integration.koplugin/README.md

 1. **Install the plugin** in KOReader's plugins directory
 2. **Generate panel data** for your manga using Kumiko (see setup guide below)
 3. **Open your manga** in KOReader
-4. **Enable Integration Mode**: `Tools → PanelReader → Enable Integration Mode`
+4. **Enable Integration Mode**: `Tools → MoreTools → Panel Zoom Integration
 5. **Start reading**: Long-press anywhere on the page to enter panel mode
 6. **Navigate**: Tap right side (LTR) or left side (RTL) to move between panels/pages

 ## 🛠️ Kumiko Setup Guide

 Kumiko is panel detection tool that generates the JSON panel data PanelReader uses.
-It's not available on PyPI, so you need to install it from the source repository.
+You need to install it from the source repository.

 ### System Requirements